Henry Cantor

 January 9, 2025

-Disturbing the Peace – California Penal Code § 415 PC Penal Code Section 415 PC, commonly referred to as “Disturbing the Peace,” criminalizes actions that disrupt public order, provoke violence, or interfere with others’ rights to quiet enjoyment.
-While often seen as a minor infraction, a conviction can lead to significant consequences, including fines, jail […]
+Penal Code Section 415 PC, commonly referred to as “Disturbing the Peace,” criminalizes actions that disrupt public order, provoke violence, or interfere with others’ rights to quiet enjoyment.
+While often seen as a minor infraction, a conviction can lead to significant consequences, including fines, jail time, and a permanent criminal record.
+If you are facing […]

 Henry Cantor